-• Register for the ACT here.
+- Register for the ACT here.
 ACT test dates and registration deadlines are here.
-If you are registering your student for the test in April, June, or December, please sign up for Test Information Release, which will enable you to obtain a copy of the test and your student’s answers.
-This is invaluable information about how your student is performing in the testing environment.
+If Test Information Release is available, please pay the additional fee.
+TIR will enable you to obtain a copy of the test and your student’s answers.
+This is invaluable information for your student and tutor about how your student is performing in the testing environment.

 FREQUENTLY ASKED QUESTIONS